2020 NextEra Energy 250

 The 2020 NextEra Energy 250 was a NASCAR Gander RV & Outdoors Truck Series race held on February 14, 2020.
 Contested over 106 laps due to an overtime finish, on the 2.5 mi asphalt superspeedway.
 It was the first race of the 2020 NASCAR Gander RV & Outdoors Truck Series season.
-This race is known for being the closest Daytona finish in the truck series, as Grant Enfinger beat Jordan Anderson by 0.010 of a second.
+This race is known for being the closest Daytona finish in the truck series, as Grant Enfinger beat Jordan Anderson by 0.010 seconds.